synnaxlabs/synnax/docs/tech/rfc/0021-240711-evaluating-reliability.md

 # 2.5 Intentional Fault Injection
 On a system basis, having a more intentional and comprehensive method of intentionally causing faults.
-At the very least, it's importantto make of all possible failure cases a system/subsystem can be in, what causes them and whether they have a mechanism for testing (unit testing, integration).
+At the very least, it's important to make of all possible failure cases a system/subsystem can be in, what causes them and whether they have a mechanism for testing (unit testing, integration).
 It is ultimately the RE's job to ensure this is done for their respective software.